 There is a need to convince people to change from the current technology to that of the future.
 This is a particularly big challenge as there is a need for extensive marketing, product promotion, and education.
 Upcoming technology relies mainly on smart devices and high-speed networks which are mostly absent or inaccessible in most African markets.
 New technologies are usually expensive for African consumers due to macroeconomic, regulatory and political factors which affect the technology adoption rate.

 Adoption among Africans is generally high in terms of technology, especially youths – if technology innovation is targeted at youths, there are minimal challenges.
 The major challenges will come if the target group is over age 45 – they require time to adapt and lots of training and education in order to change from the status quo.

 This assures timeless and borderless access to services which provides for ease of use, more transactions and higher revenue for the MNOs.
-Banks on the other hand have limited operating hours and for those who have utilised technology by diffusing access to service from banking halls have a great limitation of country borders.
-MNO makes money on transactions but banks earns on money remain in account.
+Banks, on the other hand, have limited operating hours and for those who have utilised technology by diffusing access to service from banking, halls have a great limitation of country borders.
+MNO makes money on transactions but banks earn on money remain in the account.

 In order for any business to thrive, it has to observe a wide cost to revenue ratio, however, banks are subject to a high customer acquisition cost at $10 to $100 per customer whereas MNOs stand at between $2 and $10.
 This acquisition cost has a ripple effect on the charging structure throughout the life cycle of the relationship between the bank and the customer.
 Naturally, when the cost of customer acquisition is high, the resultant transactional cost will follow the same trend.